GET A GRIP

 Rather than taking stock of the poor choices that were made in the first place, it’s now easier to give up all together and go back to the nights out, the over indulging and ‘living life’, at least until next January.

 Some of this is a bit extreme and maybe a little cutting, but if any of it sounds even remotely familiar, you can either take offence or take the chance to do something about it.

 I’ve written so many articles on the foundations of the process and getting the ‘why’ of your goals set before launching into action.

-Just to use our facility as an example (and I’m by no means saying we are for everyone.
+Just to use our Gym in Glasgow as an example (and I’m by no means saying we are for everyone.
 There are many other great facilities out there if you look hard enough).
 We opened to try and ensure that NONE of the headaches of the bigger commercial facilities existed.